pjaselin/VTGuardMuseum/README.md

  - threading: enables laser/servo to be sequenced to audio files
  - pigpio: control servo movement

-As this is still in development, there are several key issues that need to be resolved.
-Chief among these is the desire to be able to terminate a sequence at any time.
-To achieve this, an audio file needs to be launched and terminated in a thread.
- - thread management via threading.Threading

 ## Notes
  - audio files are loaded into memory with pygame, but it might be better to use subprocess calls
  - move servo_stepper to class for easier storage of current position